 Online consumers rely on reviews to make virtually every purchase: Amazon for a new coffee maker, Trip Advisor for an upcoming vacation to Costa Rica, Google to find a good handyman, Yelp for a fun tapas restaurant.

-In fact, 93% of new customers actively seek out reviews before they buy.
+In fact, nine out of 10 customers actively seek out reviews before they buy.
 Impartial opinions from previous shoppers help them make a decision, especially if they’re mistrustful of polished brand messages.

 Here’s how to encourage shoppers to share their experiences and where you should display reviews:

-- Supercharge your content library.
+- Supercharges your content library.
 Spent ages tweaking your launch email to get it “just right”?
-Reviews are trusted 12x more than other marketing materials, making them an integral part of the buying process.
+Reviews are trusted more than other marketing materials, making them an integral part of the buying process.

-- Improve customer perception.
+- Improves customer perception.
 The better quality reviews you have, the more value shoppers assign to your brand and its products.

-- Enhance SEO efforts.
-Google’s algorithm ranks pages with consumer reviews higher on SERPs, plus the added word count means there’s more opportunity for relevant keywords.
+- Enhances SEO efforts.
+Google’s algorithm gives pages with consumer reviews higher rankings on search engines, plus the added word count means there’s more opportunity for relevant keywords.

-- Create personalized customer experiences.
+- Creates personalized customer experiences.
 Provide different product perspectives and give shoppers an insight into how customers who are the same size, shape, or skin type as them found a product.

-- Identify relevant keywords.
+- Identifies relevant keywords.
 Reviews give you an insight into the actual keywords your customers use.

-- Improve product development: Use the experiences and opinions of your customers to get feedback and improve your products.
+- Improves product development.
+Use the experiences and opinions of your customers to get feedback and improve your products.

 You don’t need tons of reviews to reap these benefits.
-Products are 270% more likely to sell with as few as five reviews—however, one study found that shoppers want to see at least 40 reviews to justify an average star rating.
-So, while you don’t need a review from every single customer, the more you can secure, the better.
+While you don’t need a review from every single customer, the more you can secure, the better.

-It sounds simple, but the majority of customers won’t leave a review unless you explicitly ask them (and, even then, only about 68% will step up).
+It sounds simple, but the majority of customers won’t leave a review unless you explicitly ask for review requests.
+You can send customer feedback surveys or prompt the customer to leave a review directly on your site.

 The easiest way to do this is to send a well-timed email or SMS message that encourages them to leave a review.
 But make sure you give them enough time to actually use your product—81% of shoppers are more likely to leave a review after they’ve used the product more than once.

-Casper sends a simple review request email to past buyers, inviting them to share their thoughts with an on-brand message.
+Casper sends a simple review request email with an on-brand message to past buyers, inviting them to share their thoughts.

 When is the best time to send a review request email?